canonical/brand-store-documentation/README.rst

 Brand Store Documentation
 =========================

+Use `make pdf TEMPLATE=templates/acme-alpha.yaml` to create the onboarding PDF for a specific templated customer.

 Forked off the `Canonical Sphinx Docs Starter Pack <https://github.com/canonical/sphinx-docs-starter-pack>`_.
 See that project for general instructions.

 See ``WORKFLOW.rst`` for instructions on adding or updating a domain for a specific brand store.